 Despite her shyness, Carey gradually began to share her experience, and today she's a motivational speaker who addresses the repercussions of drunk driving, and what it's like to get back to agriculture after a serious injury.
+She also has a blog, called Farm Girl Friday.

 "In the spring and fall, I speak at a lot of schools," she says.
 From January to April, she talks with farm groups.
 "Farmers have a lot of pride, and often feel they'll lose their independence if they use assistive technology," she says.
-"Adaptations help keep farmers farming-they'll just do the work differently."
+"But women in the audience nod their heads.
+Adaptations help keep farmers farming-they'll just do the work differently."

 Although Carey has gained strength and mobility, she has end-stage traumatic arthritis.
 "I have moments when I feel 80 years old, but then I have the best days ever, and I stop and soak it all in," she says.
-"I have to avoid doing so much that I hurt myself, but enough to keep my joints loose.
+"When I achieve things doctors said I'd never be able to do, that's my high.
+I have to avoid doing so much that I hurt myself, but enough to keep my joints loose.
 It requires patience."
 She offers these words of advice to others:

-(1) Acceptance.
+- (1) Acceptance.
 "Accept where you're at now, and what's possible in the future," she says.
-Acceptance is the key to my happiness."
+"If you can't accept changes, the only thing you can hold onto is anger and you become bitter and miserable.
+You take it out on people you care about.
+Acceptance is the key to my happiness." - (2) Forgiveness.

-(2) Forgiveness.
 "You must choose to forgive," she says.
 "I do not excuse the drunk driver.
 I have to forgive him for my own sake.
 There's no other way to heal."

 Carey says that this life-changing event brought her closer to God.
 "Nothing, absolutely nothing, happens in this world by mistake," she says.
 "I don't focus on what needs to be changed in the world as much as what needs to be changed in me.
 I think of all the lessons I've learned and the challenges I've gone through.
+There's no way I'd go through it again, but there's no way I'd take this experience back.
+I'm not the same person.
 It forced me to grow into the person I am today."